checkmarx-ts/checkmarx-python-sdk/README.md

     - get_server_license_summary
     - get_version_number

- # The CxSAST OData API list
+ # The CxSAST OData API List
- 1. ProjectsODataAPI
+ 1. Projects
     - get_top_n_projects_by_risk_score
     - get_top_n_projects_by_last_scan_duration
     - get_all_projects_with_their_last_scan_and_the_high_vulnerabilities